son of man

-This term is used in different ways in the Scripture.
+This term is used in 3 different ways in the Scripture.

-It is a title frequently given to the prophet Ezekiel, probably to remind him of his human weakness.
+This is a title was probably to remind him of his human weakness.

 - Is Jesus Christ a man, or is he God?
 Answer

 - If Jesus is God, how could he die?
 If Jesus died on the cross, then how can he be alive today?
 Answer